amandaguglieri/hackinglife/docs/python/coding-a-low-level-data-exfiltration-tcp.md

 import os

-# In the transfer function, we first check if the file exisits in the first place, if not we will notify the attacker
+# In the transfer function, we first check if the file exists in the first place, if not we will notify the attacker
 # otherwise, we will create a loop where each time we iterate we will read 1 KB of the file and send it, since the
 # server has no idea about the end of the file we add a tag called 'DONE' to address this issue, finally we close the file
 def transfer(s, path):